 2) Tucktuck drivers who get all up in your face about driving you.
 James and I were offered a drive for 3 koi (which is absolutely nothing, so we stood there for a long time clarifying that this was the price he meant), and they took us through a walled hutong on the way to our destination.
 It was cute and scenic until they pulled up in an alleyway and demanded 300 koi, fishing out a laminated menu of their newfound price.
 More men came out of nowhere and pressured us into giving the money, and when I walked off one of them shoved me and cornered James.
 We ended up giving them 10 euro, less than 300 koi but still a pain in the neck.

 I hope you enjoy!

 “Moses!”
-Mertle called for their instructor as soon as hula class had adjourned, “Just to let you know, there’s no real point in coming next week.
-Elena, Teresa, Yuki and I won’t be around.”
+Mertle called for their instructor as soon as hula class had adjourned, “Just so you know, there’s not much point in coming next week… Elena, Teresa, Yuki and I won’t be around.”

 “And why is that?”
 Moses inquired, much to Lilo’s relief.
 She had wanted to ask that herself of course, but Mertle did not seem to like it when Lilo questioned her.

 “We’re going to Los Angeles” Mertle replied, earning an impressed nod from Moses, “My Grandpa has a house over there, we’ve been planning it for months.”

 “I never heard you guys talk about Los Angeles…” Lilo piped up, surprised.

 “Well of course we didn’t want you hearing about it” Mertle spat, “LA is where movies come from.
 The world doesn’t want to see a Weirdlo accidentally wander onto their screens.
 Or her ugly koala for that matter…”

 “Mertle…” Moses warned as he packed up, and Stitch emerged from behind him to protest: “Hey!
 We’re CUTE!”